united-manufacturing-hub/united-manufacturing-hub/docs/edge/getting-started.md

 Now the machine status is automatically determined and communicated to the united manufacturing hub for further analysis.
 Like for example the speed loss.

-TODO: add example Flow
+TODO: #63 add example Flow for data processing
 ### Testing:
 <img src="images/nodered_testing.png" height="200">

+With the help of the testing flows you can test your entire system or simply simulate some sample data for visualization.

 [See also DCC Aachen example in our showcase.](../examples/dcc-assembly-analytics.md)

-## 3. Configure your Dashboard

-TODO